OSGeo/PROJ/docs/source/apps/projinfo.rst

     even if there are direct transformations.
     It is also possible to restrict the pivot CRS to consider by specifying one or several CRS by their AUTHORITY:CODE.

     .. note:: only used for coordinate operation computation

+.. option:: --show-superseded

+    When enabled, coordinate operations that are superseded by others will be listed.
+Note that supersession is not equivalent to deprecation: superseded operations are still considered valid although they have a better equivalent, whereas deprecated operations have been determined to be erroneous and are not considered at all.

+    .. note:: only used for coordinate operation computation

+.. option:: --hide-ballpark

+    .. versionadded:: 7.1

+    Hides any coordinate operation that is, or contains, a ballpark transformation.

+    .. note:: only used for coordinate operation computation